How did Fascinating Cars passion start?

 It was both fun and depressing.
 What could one do with a PC in 1987?

-Writing, counting and playing chess.
+Writing, calculating, and playing chess.

 The letter sounded like this:

-My name is Peter Edenberg and I am 12 years old
+My name is Peter Edenberg and I am 12 years old.

 Would like to know more about Porsche and about your club.